At carbon colour we offer a comprehensive range of ways to bind your document – whatever their size

 Suitable for insertion to PVC or paper over board ring binders which are available with a wide range of different mechanisms to choose from.
 Mechanisms can be powder coated in almost any corporate colour, including the rivets which are used to attach the mechanism to the binder.
 We can pre-print spines and covers before either personalising them, or just laminate them into place.
 Alternatively we can source silk screened PVC bespoke binders in almost any shape, size or configuration.

 A method of unsewn adhesive binding widely used on paperbacks.
 The back fold is burst through (nicked) in short lengths during folding so that the glue can reach each leaf as well as section without having to remove the usual 3mm as in perfect binding, unless PUR glue is utilised.
 Due to the fact that each leaf and section is adhered with the glue, burst binding is considered to be a more robust form of binding than perfect binding.
-As folded sheets are required to burst through, this method of binding does not lend itself to digital print processes.

 To bind using glue to hold signatures together into a case made of binder board covered with fabric, plastic or leather to form a hardbound book.
 Case bound books are available in both round and square back formats.
 Printed sheets will be folded into page signatures then collated and sewn by machine, the edges are then trimmed to form a book block.
 Endpapers are then attached to the ﬁrst and last sections of the book block.
 The use of PUR glue will remove the need to sew in most instances.
 The back edge of the book block is then coated with glue and a strip of gauze glued to the spine.
 This is then placed within the case (cover) on a casing-in machine which pastes the end papers to the case and ﬁts the cover.
 Also called cloth edition, hard bind or hard cover.